 7. Stella & Chewy's Freeze-Dried Raw Beef Heart Treats

-- Single ingredient transparency
+- Single ingredient beef heart

 - Not for beef allergies